dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

-If you can manage to separate yourself from the mental mazes that life's trappings has you running in your mind, then you can start to zero out life's noise to calibrate a clearer picture of your true self -- who is not *one*, but *many*.
+If you can manage to separate yourself from the mental mazes that life's trappings has you running in your mind, then you can start to zero out life's noise wherefore you calibrate a clearer picture of true self -- who is not *one*, but *many*.
 Your soul contains within it all your potential selves: some unrealized; others that have remained out of focus; more still are as yet unknown to you, without further knowledge of self!
 This knowledge of self provides a collection of lenses and perspectives that form a kind of a microscope for your mind, your soul and your self.
 What seems blurry today should seem more clear tomorrow.
 And iff you tune this scope of self knowledge, then you'll see your composite actualized selves coalescing from your self awareness breaking through threshold shadows of unconscious.

+#### "Oooooh!
+That's a real metaphysical; We pull down the light cause the force is centrifugal"

+> Follow me here in this moment and time
+>
+> Follow the rhyme created instigated to see the crime
+>
+> You commit, when you sit in the past Don't you know?
+>
+> You **construct** *a future* **based on everything that you know**
+>
+> But to get to the **unknown**, we surely must erase
+>
+> **All the preconceived notions they keep throwin' up in our face**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/SiPl-WJEwtI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> He tried to act up I had to give in
+>
+> Because the truth is an offense and not a sin, word life
+>
+> [chorus]
+>
+> It goes stop, don't make a move, just freeze
+>
+> Instead of tellin' a lie, get down on your knees

+This song's lyrics are deep.
+Real deep.
+Like everything else k-os writes, it's a smorgasboard of symbolism and that tends to create an onion, the layers of which you can peel back year after year, finding new food for thought and never quite making it to the center.
+This was the first k-os song I ever knew I heard and it captivated me *because of it's cry to defend authenticity.* I eventually found Superstarr Part Zero, which was bliss to the ears of a padawan B-Boy.

 <a name="are-the-myriad-fragments-of-your-soul-searching-for-knowledge-of-self" />